freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/set-up-passport.english.md

   secret: process.env.SESSION_SECRET,
   resave: true,
   saveUninitialized: true,
+  cookie: { secure: false }
 }));
 ```

 As well you can go ahead and tell your express app to <b>use</b> 'passport.initialize()' and 'passport.session()'.
 (For example, <code>app.use(passport.initialize());</code>)

 Submit your page when you think you've got it right.
-If you're running into errors, you can check out the project completed up to this point <a href='https://gist.github.com/JosephLivengood/338a9c5a326923c3826a666d430e65c3'>here</a>.
+If you're running into errors, you can check out the project completed up to this point <a href='https://gist.github.com/camperbot/4068a7662a2f9f5d5011074397d6788c' target='_blank'>here</a>.

 </section>

 ## Instructions